Personal Identity and Uploading Mark

 radically altered by the stroke.
 The attachment to one’s body does not seem

 worth the cost in this case.
-Perhaps
+Perhaps it

-objection we can simply stipulate that the decision is to be entirely selfishly
+we can simply stipulate that the decision is to be entirely selfishly

 motivated, and that we know this about your preferences: you would rather